Joxit/Linux-conf/README.md

 ## Gedit modules (GTKSourceView)

-In usr/share/gtksourceview-3.0/language-specs folder, there are my modules for gedit highlight.
+In /home/joxit/.local/share/gtksourceview-3.0/language-specs folder, there are my modules for gedit highlight.
 For now, only **Dockerfile** and **CartoCSS** highlight are available.

+You can add a link to your own ~/.local/share/gtksourceview-3.0/language-specs if you want my coloration style.